uptechteam/fe-cookbook/router/leave-modal.md

 import { useEffect, useContext } from "react";
 import { UNSAFE_NavigationContext } from "react-router-dom";

+/* !!!
+Note that this hook works only with react-router-dom 6.3.0 version and below !!! */

 // Handle the logic of blocking some action in the router prompt export const useBlocker = (blocker, when = true) => {
   const navigator = useContext(UNSAFE_NavigationContext).navigator;